 The skills first learned in the classrooms of Cherry Hall continue to enrich Dezern’s professional endeavors as the Vice President of Brand Communications at Hilton Hotels.
 Previous to his current career, he was Vice President of Global Relations at Walt Disney Parks and Resorts for 20 years.

 An English degree allows you to choose what happens next!

-This guide is intended to help you consider how to use an education in English to prepare for a rewarding career, though ultimately, you define your own success.
 At WKU, internships, coursework, and experiences like guest speakers will show you how to articulate your skills and their value to a wide array of future employers.

 Need to speak to someone directly about your career options?

 Contact the Center for Career and Professional Development